Built in 1839 on the west side of the Terrace originally as no 43 (later 78), this is a larger ...

 Lee Remick in a publicity portrait for the film ‘Telefon’, 1977.
 (Photo by Metro-Goldwyn-Mayer/Getty Images) Lee Remick lived at 8 ...

 Marjorie Proops was born Rebecca Marjorie Israël in 1911 and married Sidney Proops in 1935.
-She became an agony aunt for ...
+She became an agony aunt ...